 By Joe Caradonna, owner of PROSHRED Arizona

-NAID certified recyclers are required to go through independent audits of their data destruction policy to guarantee they are disposing of sensitive materials properly.
+NAID-certified companies are required to go through independent audits of their data destruction policy to ensure they are disposing of sensitive materials properly.

 Joe Caradonna is the owner of PROSHRED Arizona.
 PROSHRED Arizona is a secure document shredding service.
 They help businesses safeguard their private information.

 Follow Brilliance Security Magazine on Twitter and LinkedIn to ensure you receive alerts for the most up-to-date security and cybersecurity news and information.